-Back at the beach, I could see that the launch carried fewer humans than the previous envoy.
+The sloop returned at the end of the autumn sturgeon.
+Meeting them at the beach, I could see that the launch carried fewer humans than the previous envoy.
 Aside from the oarsmen, there were only three: the ambassador who originally proposed this farce, and two women cloaked in furs.
 There were also a half-dozen chests in the boat.
 Gold?
 What was I going to do with human coin up here?
 Attract thieves, that’s what.

 As the launch touched shore, I got down on one knee so that I could hear them better.
 The ambassador preceded the ladies, helping them both step onto the dry sand.
 Then he bowed deeply to me and said, “My sovereign lord, I am mortified to acknowledge that at our last parley I neglected to ask Your Immensity’s name.”

 Never occurred to me to give it, either.
 No human has ever called me by my name.
-But, if this “courtship” was actually going to happen, I supposed I had better get used to it.
+But if this “courtship” was actually going to happen, I supposed I had better get used to it.
 In my most delicate voice I said, “My name is Gorj.”

 The ambassador nodded and recovered his smile.
-“My giant Lord Gorj,” he said with professional fluency, “may I present Her Royal Highness, Princess Valeria of the House Adalring.”
+“My Giant Lord Gorj,” he said with professional fluency, “may I present Her Royal Highness, Princess Valeria of the House Adalring.”
 The slimmer of the two women stepped forward, threw back the hood of her sailing cloak to reveal a swirl of orange-red hair, and curtseyed.

 “Delighted,” I said, hoping that was appropriate.